-As specified in TS 23.247 [45], if the gNB node supports MBS, the network shall use the 5GC Shared MBS traffic delivery in which case an MBS Session Resource context for a multicast session is setup in the gNB when the first UE joins the multicast session.
+As specified in TS 23.247 [45], if the gNB supports MBS, the network shall use the 5GC Shared MBS traffic delivery in which case an MBS Session Resource context for a multicast session is setup in the gNB when the first UE joins the multicast session.

-For MBS shared delivery mode, shared NG-U resources are used to provide MBS user data to the gNB.
-The gNB node initiates the Multicast Distribution Establishment procedure towards the 5GC, to allocate shared NG-U resources for a multicast session.
-In case multiple MBS session areas are associated with the MBS session for location dependent MBS services, multiple NG-U shared resources are established for the same multicast session per MBS Area Session ID served by the gNB.
+For 5GC Shared MBS traffic delivery mode, shared NG-U resources are used to provide MBS user data to the gNB.
+The gNB initiates the Multicast Distribution Setup procedure towards the 5GC, to allocate shared NG-U resources for a multicast session.
+In case multiple MBS session areas as specified in TS 23.247 [45] are associated with the same multicast session for location dependent MBS services, multiple NG-U shared resources are established for the same multicast session per MBS Area Session ID served by the gNB.